 Only if we perceive and remember the historical, social, and political processes that preceded the Holocaust can we stop the next one!
 Since the “second time” is usually much more sophisticated and fiercer, one must try to prevent it at all costs.
 To refute “scholars in their own eyes” and academics who make their name by denying the Holocaust, we must have facts and testimonies.
-Thus, we must use the witnesses and testimonies that still exist today and try to record others in every possible way.
+Thus, we must use the witnesses and testimonies that still exist today and record others in every possible way.

 My mother did not say a word about how and where her family was murdered.
 I thought that she did not know.
 But my aunt told me, upon my asking, the story of my mother’s family murder.
 When my grandfather, a well-to-do man with a truck company, realized that the Jews were going to die, he decided to run away.
-He put the entire family, his children, their in-laws, and his grandchildren, onto the trucks and wagons, and set off.
+He put the entire family, children, their in-laws, and grandchildren, onto the trucks and wagons and set off.
 They traveled for 15 consecutive hours until nightfall.
 They arrived in Breslow, where they stopped to rest and allowed the families to sleep.
 His two single sons, my mother’s brothers, decided not to stay for the night.
 They reached Russia safely and survived.
 Eventually, my mother found them, and they came to Israel.
 The following morning, the Nazis caught and murdered the rest of the family, along with the Breslow Jews.

 Disclosure: I do not guarantee the historical truth of the things described in this post.
 This is what I do know, and I write it down as documentation.
 I will forever regret that I did not dare ask.
 If you have additional information that will shed light on that time’s historical events or a story of your own that you wish to document and share, please write below.